bmukum/cia/README.md

 $ ssh-keygen -t rsa -b 4096
 $ cat ~/.ssh/id_rsa.pub
 ```
+- Login in the management console as an IAM user.
 - On the console, navigate to the IAM service.
 Under security credentials for the IAM user , select upload SSH public key.
-- Paste what you have in the space provided and upload.
+- Paste the public key in the space provided and upload.
 - After the upload, copy the SSH ID generated.
 - Go back to your local computer.
 - Create the config file that would be used to store credentials to authenticate with AWS Codecommit and give the file read permissions so that contents could be read and supplied to IAM for authentication.